How to Get an Offer in Compromise Approved in 10 Steps

 It is vitally important that you read and understand the Form 656 just like you would any other contract.

-For example, here are something things stated in Form 656 that catch some taxpayers off guard because they simply didn’t read the form itself:
+For example, here are some things stated in Form 656 that catch some taxpayers off guard because they simply didn’t read the form itself:

 - Unless you designate how you want your offer in compromise payments applied by tax year, the IRS will apply them in the best interest of the government — which usually means they will apply it to the oldest year first because the oldest year generally has the closest CSED.
 This will generally only matter if your offer in compromise is rejected, but it’s still important to keep in mind.